sirrodgepodge/passport-local-express4/README.md

 1. Run "mongod" in a terminal.
 2. Open another terminal and from within the "passportLocalExpress4Example" application run "npm start".
 3. Open a browser and go to "localhost:3000"

+In order to change the database being used, simply change the connection string in /models/dbString

+Enjoy! :)